RottingApple/hands-on/session-1/README.md

 ## Setup

+Before you run the following command, make sure that another instance of PostgreSQL is not running and stop it of needed.

 ````
 docker run -p 5432:5432 fiitpdt/postgres
 ````

+If you get error like `Bind for 0.0.0.0:5432 failed: port is already allocated.` then there is another instance of PostgreSQL running and you need to stop it first.

 This will initialize postgres and seed it with example data.
 It will take a while, but eventually, the output will stop with